Super Bowl Star Bad Bunny On Fighting Gender Norms With Nail Art

 It was an open mind that led Ocasio to his love of nail art in the first place.
 "It was something that happened very randomly.
 I was in Miami for an award show, I saw a nail polish, and I got the urge to paint my nails," he says.
 "It wasn't something that I planned."
 The look grew on him, and it became a signature style for the rapper, who can be seen giving himself a DIY manicure in the music video for his hit single "Estamos Bien."

-These days, you'll see an array of manicure shots with designs and bright colors (plus, a photo of chipped nails as a reminder to schedule an appointment) on Ocasio's Instagram, where he has 13 million followers.
-The polish colors he picks are based heavily on his mood.
+These days, you'll see an array of manicure shots with designs and bright colours (plus, a photo of chipped nails as a reminder to schedule an appointment) on Ocasio's Instagram, where he has 13 million followers.
+The polish colours he picks are based heavily on his mood.
 "It depends on how I'm feeling that day.
-You'll usually see them in more vibrant colors that give off joy," he says.
-"I'm also experimenting with designs, but now that I'm on tour, I have just one color."
+You'll usually see them in more vibrant colours that give off joy," he says.
+"I'm also experimenting with designs, but now that I'm on tour, I have just one colour."

 Advertisement

-Note: Update: As if they weren't mesmerising enough on their own, Shakira and Jennifer Lopez turned up the Latinx power at last night's Super Bowl halftime show with surprise appearances from reggaeton stars J Balvin and Bad Bunny.
-If you were as hypnotised by the epic performance as the rest of us were, you may have overlooked a striking detail: Bad Bunny's shattered glass manicure, not unlike J.Lo's Swarovski crystal-adorned set.